HomeBlog50 Jazz Standards You Need To Know

 Jazz is a Language

-And every city or region tends to have a different set of common jazz standards that jazz musicians will call.
+Every city or region tends to have a different set of common jazz standards that jazz musicians will call.
 One city’s list may differ slightly from another, but there are certain tunes that are the standards among standards and can be called anywhere throughout the world.

 The 50 jazz standards we’ve compiled are the “standards among standards” that will help you communicate better with other musicians on any gig or jam session.